hoxhaeris/get_muitiple/README.md

 # Get Multiple
 Fetch multipe web resources using asyncio.

-This class is using asyncio (aiohttp lib) to fetch multiple resources from web.
+This class (FetchMultiple) is using asyncio (aiohttp lib) to fetch multiple resources from web.
 You can define a processing function for each resource, and get a key-value return (using multithreading for processing).
+The result can be obtained processed, unprocessed (raw response), or mapped (key:value).

 Example usage: